-Columbus, Ohio: Unknown Boy Scout MonumentAll hail the Boy Scout so obscure that no one seems to remember him.
+Columbus, Ohio: Unknown Boy Scout PlaqueAll hail the Boy Scout, so exemplary yet so obscure that no one seems to remember his name.
 His timber hitches have unraveled, his dutch oven is rusted to powder, and the old ladies he helped across the street are all dead.

 Ohio State House